Lone Henchman

 One of the perks of making your own stuff is that some days you get to make it do neat things.
 Yesterday was such a day.
 I've long been annoyed at having every page linking in every possible script (highlight.js, MathJax, etc) just in case there might be content on that page that needs it.
 But now that I'm in full control of the site's generator, it was easy to just fix it.

 I've been working on a little VR project for a while, and one of the first things I needed at the start was something to stand on.
 So I made an infinite grid to be my floor.
-Here's how it works.
+Here's what it looks like and how it's made.

 This site's source is now available on GitHub and the generator component is even open-source.
 To mark the occasion, I thought I'd write a bit about its history and the journey from WordPress to a fully static site.